theicfire/istiogaopen/README.md

 Pardon the hackiness.
-I just wanted to get something working quickly.
+I just wanted to get something working quickly ><.

 See package.json for some common commands.